1

 • Obtains information from caregivers to resolve reasons for incongruent results (physiologic or methodologic).

-• Demonstrates understanding of and commitment to Laboratory Quality Assurance, Performance Improvement and Laboratory Compliance Programs:
+• Demonstrates understanding of and commitment to Laboratory Quality Assurance, Performance Improvement and Laboratory Compliance Programs.

-• Documents deviations and actions taken.
+• Documents deviations and action taken.

 • Documents reagent, test kit and calibrator checks.

 • Recognizes and communicates values and trends that exceed the QC decision levels.
+Takes action to resolve and consults with supervisor as needed.

-• Participates in the lab Performance improvement program by collecting data, reviewing the results, and implementing action step recommendations.
+• Participates in the lab performance improvement program by collecting data, reviewing the results, and implementing action step recommendations.

 • Collaborates with the customers of the laboratory to promote customer satisfaction.

-• Orients and mentors’ new employees and students:
+• Orients and mentors’ new employees and students.

 • Checks work prior to release.